 We’ve seen goalkeepers like Jordan Pickford launch counter-attacks with monstrous kicks, covering 70 yards just like that.
 However, that process requires a ‘keeper to gather the ball, set himself and then time the release perfectly.

 Schmeichel’s main weapon was made that bit more impressive by the fact that it came with almost no warning.
 One minute you’d be lifting the ball into the box for forwards to attack, the next you’d be reflexively turning your head to catch its flight as it was sailing 50 or more yards in the other direction.

 The deliveries were powerful enough to feel beyond the capabilities of mere mortals, but as far as Schmeichel was concerned it was just a natural product of a man who could be relied on to do things others couldn’t.

 It wasn’t just a case of throwing it far for the sake of it, either.
-With proper touchline-hugging wingers at your disposal – Ryan Giggs was the most prominent, but other wide players are available – you could benefit from finding space to do real damage.
+With proper touchline-hugging wingers at their disposal, United could benefit from finding space to do real damage.
 And Schmeichel did just that.

 We saw it in action in a victory at Bolton in the 1995-96 season: after claiming a potentially messy ball into the United box, the Dane had no plans to sit back and wait for the crowd to disperse from his penalty area.
 Not when there was an attack to be started.

-Rather surprisingly, Schmeichel has only three recorded Premier League assist to his name.
-At least one of them came from a trademark throw out, though.
+Rather surprisingly, Schmeichel has only three recorded Premier League assists to his name.
+At least one of them came from a trademark throw out.